 Eligibility Dimension 2026 Number Notes

-5-year (60-month) look-back Active Applies to NH and HCBS waivers.
+5-year (60-month) look-back Active Applies to Nursing Home Medicaid.

 Excess Income Program (spend-down) Available Applicants over $1,836/mo can spend down on incurred medical expenses each month.

-Income Limits: $1,836/Month, and Why That's Not the Whole Story
+New York Medicaid Income Limits: $1,836/Month, and Why That's Not the Whole Story

 The Excess Income Program ("Surplus Income" / Spend-Down)

 If your monthly income exceeds $1,836, you are not automatically disqualified.
-New York operates a Medicaid Excess Income Program, colloquially called "Surplus Income" or "spend-down", that lets you become eligible by incurring medical expenses each month equal to or greater than your "excess" amount.
+New York operates a Medicaid Excess Income Program, colloquially called "Surplus Income" or "spend-down," that lets you become eligible by incurring medical expenses each month equal to or greater than your "excess" amount.

-The Excess Income Program preserves Medicaid eligibility for people whose income is moderately above the limit.
-It works well for seniors with high recurring medical costs.
-It works less well for seniors with low medical costs and modest excess income, they end up paying their entire excess each month for coverage they barely use.
+The Excess Income Program works well for seniors with high recurring medical costs, but poorly for seniors with low medical costs and modest excess income, who end up paying their entire excess each month for coverage they barely use.
+That is the gap the Pooled Income Trust fills.

 Pooled Income Trusts: New York's Unique Spend-Down Workaround